With dark, velvety petals and a striking appearance, these Black Dahlia Flower Varieties will shower your garden with a mysterious glow!

 With its large, showy blooms in a rich crimson-purple color with black shading, this dahlia is a true garden standout.
 Its blooms are well-suited for cut flower arrangements, and its tall stature makes it a great choice for the back of a border.

 The Dahlia-Gideon is prized for its large, ruffled petals exhibiting a dark maroon hue, giving it an almost black appearance.
-With an upright stature and a bold appearance, it is undoubtedly one of the Best Black Dahlia Varieties out there!
+With an upright stature and a bold appearance, it is undoubtedly a great addition for any home!

 15. Black Satin Dahlia

-A hybrid dahlia with velvety, almost deep black, red petals that are unique and sophisticated!
-Black Satin Dahlia is known for its tall, upright growth habit and large semi-double blooms, making it a standout in gardens and as cut flowers.
+A hybrid dahlia with velvety, almost deep black-red petals that are unique and sophisticated!
+Black Satin Dahlia is known for its tall, upright growth habit and large semi-double blooms, making it a centerpiece for gardens and cut flower arrangements.

 16. Dahlia Night Butterfly